ASA24® Resources Related to the Healthy Eating Index (HEI)

 It is important to consider that an HEI score at the individual or person level based on one or several days of intake data does not represent usual intake and that meeting dietary recommendations is meant to be achieved over time.
 However, methods have not yet been developed to estimate usual intake with recall or record data only.
 At this time, code available on the HEI website is only available to calculate HEI scores for one day or multiple days with the knowledge that this approach reflects intake on that given day and does not likely capture true usual intake.

-ASA24 users should also note that there are two SAS programs to calculate HEI-2010 because the pyramid equivalents databases for ASA24-2018 and ASA24-2016 vs. ASA24-2014 versions are different (2016 uses USDA's Food Patterns Equivalents Database or FPED, and 2014 versions use the MyPyramid Equivalents Database or MPED).
+There are two SAS programs to calculate HEI-2010, because the pyramid equivalents databases for ASA24-2016 and subsequent versions are different from those used for ASA24-2014 and prior versions (2016 and subsequent versions use USDA's Food Patterns Equivalents Database or FPED, and 2014 versions and prior use the MyPyramid Equivalents Database or MPED).

 Calculating HEI scores for Group-Level ASA24 Intake